spartantri/kringle2020/docs/achivements/A-Speaker-UNPrep/A-Speaker-UNPrep.md

 ## Lights challenge
 The `lights` binary uses a complementary `lights.conf` file that contains two fields `name` and `password`, after entering the string in cyberchef it did not get much out of it but the hints tells you can modify the files in `/lab` so we use teh same string that is in the `password` for the `name` and after running the challenge again it greets us with the password `Computer-TurnLightsOn`.

-To unlock the achivement we run the challenge using the password.
+To unlock the achievement, we run the challenge using the password.
 ```
 elf@85c9114a15a1 ~ $ ./lights
 The speaker unpreparedness room sure is dark, you're thinking (assuming